COVID-19 and food safety in Alert Level 4

 - ensure effective supervision of food handlers to reinforce hygienic practices

-- ensure that food handlers and external contractors are aware that they must report any signs/symptoms of respiratory illness before or during work
+- ensure that food handlers and external contractors are aware that they must report any signs/symptoms of respiratory illness before or during work to their employer.

 - be vigilant and ensure that food handlers and other staff are not ill and are fit to work